Hearts Get 'Younger,' Even At Middle Age, With Exercise

 So, when she saw a flyer about Levine's study, she signed up — along with 52 other volunteers — for a two-year study.

 Participants were randomly assigned to one of two groups.
-The first group engaged in a program of non-aerobic exercise — basic yoga, balance training and weight training — three times a week.
+The first group engaged in a program of nonaerobic exercise — basic yoga, balance training and weight training — three times a week.
 The other group, which Onsry was in, was assigned a trainer and did moderate- to high-intensity aerobic exercise for four or more days a week.

 After two years, the group doing the higher-intensity exercise saw dramatic improvements in heart health.